Ivan Bocharov

-Ivan Kirillovich Bocharov (Иван Кириллович Бочаров; born 18 May 1995) is a Russian professional ice hockey goaltender currently playing for Lokomotiv Yaroslavl of the Kontinental Hockey League (KHL).
+Ivan Kirillovich Bocharov (Иван Кириллович Бочаров; born 18 May 1995) is a Russian professional ice hockey goaltender currently playing for HC Lada Togliatti of the Kontinental Hockey League (KHL).

+Playing career

 Bocharov made his debut in the KHL during the 2017–18 season, with HC Dynamo Moscow.
 On 8 May 2020, Bocharov was signed to a two-year contract extension with Dynamo Moscow.

 Following his fifth season with Dynamo, Bocharov left as a free agent and signed a two-year contract with Lokomotiv Yaroslavl on 1 May 2022.

+At the conclusion of his contract with Lokomotiv, Bocharov left as a free agent and was signed to a one-year contract with his third KHL outfit, Torpedo Nizhny Novgorod on 9 July 2024.
+In the 2024-25 season, Bocharov collected 12 wins in 35 appearances with Torpedo, registering a .911 save percentage.

+Leaving Torpedo at the completion of his contract, Bocharov continued in the KHL in signing a one-year contract with Lada Togliatti on 7 June 2025.